DavidBPoole/INDIVIDUAL-ASSIGNMENT-Team-Roster/INSTRUCTIONS.md

 * As an authenticated user, I should be able to click the NEW link in the navbar that displays a form to add a new member.✅
 * As an authenticated user, when I fill out the form and submit a new member should be created in firebase and should now show in my Team view.✅

-### READ Members ❌
+### READ Members ✅
 * As an authenticated user, I should be able to see the Team view with all the members I have created.✅
-* As an authenticated user I should not be able to see members that were created by another user. - NEEDS TO BE VERIFIED ❌
+* As an authenticated user I should not be able to see members that were created by another user.✅

 ### UPDATE Members ✅
 * As an authenticated user, I should be able to see an edit button on each member card.✅